microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Create Power BI Workspace.](media/Create-Workspace.png)

 6. **Copy** the Workspace GUID or ID.
-You can get this by browsing to https://app.powerbi.com/, selecting the workspace, and then copying the GUID from the address URL.
+You can get this by browsing to https://app.powerbi.com/, selecting the workspace, and then copying the GUID from the address URL and paste it in a notepad for future reference.
 > **Note:** This workspace ID will be used during ARM template deployment.

 ![Copy the workspace id.](media/Workspace-ID.png)

 ### Task 3: Deploy the ARM Template

-1. On the Readme file, **right-click** on 'Deploy to Azure' button and open the link in a new tab to **deploy** the Azure resources that you created in [Task 1](#task-1-create-a-resource-group-in-azure) with an Azure ARM Template
+1. **Right-click** on the 'Deploy to Azure' button given below and open the link in a new tab to **deploy** the Azure resources that you created in [Task 1](#task-1-create-a-resource-group-in-azure) with an Azure ARM Template

     <a href='https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FAzure-Analytics-and-AI-Engagement%2Freal-time%2FManufacturing%2Fautomation%2FmainTemplate-shell.json' target='_blank'><img src='http://azuredeploy.net/deploybutton.png' /></a>